BkS1708/BkS1708/README.md

 🥇 **Think Award Winner**
 - Represented 🇮🇳 again in **Australia** at the Asia-Pacific Invitational.

+🎖️ **Control Award Winner**
+- Received at India Nationals in Pune

+🥇 **First Rank at Eduprime Robotics L1 Competition**

+🥇 **1st Price in IEEE Research Paper Competition conducted at MPSTME**

+🥇 **1st Price at Polarizer 2024**
+- Showcased our Drone with self-built Gimbal and Image Processing Capabilities

+📑**Secured 4th Place in World Robotics Olympiad held in Noida, Delhi**

+📑**Secured 4th Place in Future Engineers Competition held in Ahmedabad, Gujarat**
 ---

 ### 🌐 Connect with me: